Interior restaurants step up to make sure kids don’t go hungry

 Pizza Hut pizza slices are served Monday through Friday.
 Right now they’re providing slices for this week and next week.
 They’ll learn later whether it will be extended, according to Fairbanks Pizza Hut General Manager Dwayne Nixon.

-Owner of Spice It Up, Kariq Khan, said they’re open unless businesses are completely shut down.
+Owner of Spice It Up, Tariq Khan, said they’re open unless businesses are completely shut down.

 “We give them a chicken gyro.
 That’s pretty much all the kids’ favorite,” he said, adding that they also give the kids a juice packet.

-Note: Correction: Tariq Khan's name was misspelled in early versions of this story.